Nakamichi Dragon: Controversy about equalization

 To make things easier for the industry, the IEC tacitly allowed manufacturers to use the output of the IEC reference replay head as the definitive measure of the recorded signal.
 Losses in the reference head had to be compensated for with a reciprocal treble boost during recording.
 This arrangement became a norm in the industry but was never properly formalized.
 By 1981, improvements in tape head technology made the IEC reference head obsolete; new, top-of-the-line replay heads had far lower treble losses and did not need as much pre-emphasis.
 Test tapes, however, were routinely made to suit the old reference head.
 Overall, test-tape production was in disarray, which worsened compatibility issues.
 Classic Philips calibration tapes were technologically obsolete and samples were inconsistent.
-New TDK tapes were even less consistent and differed from Philips tapes while TEAC tapes were different from those from both Philips and TDK.
+New TDK tapes were even less consistent and differed from Philips tapes, while TEAC tapes were different from those from both Philips and TDK.
 All test tapes were recorded with undocumented pre-emphasis and with a slightly different azimuth.

 Nakamichi never subscribed to the informal industry convention but followed the Philips and IEC standards literally, and insisted losses in the replay head must be compensated for in the replay chain.
 Pre-emphasis in the recording chain should only compensate for recording losses; according to Nakamichi, anything else was unacceptable.
 The company insisted estimation of treble losses in well-engineered heads presents no problems.
-As a result, Nakamichi's recording chains and calibration tapes had consistently duller than those of the competition and Nakamichi's replay chains were consistently brighter.
+As a result, Nakamichi's recording chains and calibration tapes were consistently duller than those of the competition and Nakamichi's replay chains were consistently brighter.
 This difference was gradually fading as the company's competitors gradually improved their own replay heads and tacitly adopted Nakamichi's approach.
 BASF, a principal player in the IEC and manufacturer of the IEC Type I and Type II reference tapes, backed Nakamichi with a statement saying that, as of December 1981, Nakamichi decks were fully compatible with BASF-made reference tapes.